dr-matt-smith/php-symfony-6-book/00_content/part02/chapter08_fixtures.md

 - [Symfony website fixtures page](https://symfony.com/doc/master/bundles/DoctrineFixturesBundle/index.html)

+## Fixtures SAVE YOU TIME!

+I cannot stress how **useful** fixtures are when making many changes to a DB structure - as you'll be likely be doing when first developing Symfony projects.

+It should be this easy to resolve mismatches between your code and your database schema:

+1. delete the DB (or choose a new DB name in your `.env` file - I just add 1 to the DB number - evote01, evote02 etc.)
+2. create the DB: `do:da:cr`
+3. delete the **contents** of your `migrations` folder (but not the folder itself)
+4. Make a new migration: `ma:mi`
+5. run your migration: `do:mi:mi`
+6. Load your fixtures: `do:fi:lo`

+DONE - your DB is now fully in-synch with your entity classes.

+If you do NOT have fixtures,  you'll now waste time entering lots of test data by hand - every time you have to delete and re-create your DB ....

 ## Installing and registering the fixtures bundle

 ### Install the bundle
-Use Composer to install the bunder in the the `/vendor` directory:
+Use Composer to install the bundle in the the `/vendor` directory:

 ```bash
     composer req orm-fixtures
 ```

 You should now see a new directory created `/src/DataFixtures`.
-Also there is a sample fixtures class provided `AppFixtures`:
+Also, there is a sample fixtures class provided `AppFixtures.php`:

 ```php
     <?php